hellosugoi/connext-example-token/README.md

 2. Enter your mnemonic (`${mnemonic}`)
 3. Enter your Infura Key

-3. Enter token vault address `${vault_address}`
-5. Enter amount in Wie, like 1 ether (`1000000000000000000`)
+Now you can deploy the contract to Rinkeby.

-6. In the terminal: `truffle migrate --network rinkeby`
+1. In the terminal: `truffle migrate --network rinkeby`
-7. Once completed you need to get the address of your token.
+2. Once completed you need to get the address of your token.
 This can be grabbed from the `./build/contracts/ConnextExampleToken.json` file.
 The value at the key "networks.4.address" is the Rinkeby token address (`${token_address}`)

-Once you have everything, you can finally start the server
+Finall, you can finally start the server and start moving tokens around.

 1. In the terminal: `npm run dev`
 2. Open the browser and go to `localhost:3000`
+3. Enter token vault address `${vault_address}` you created on Connext
+4. Enter amount in Wie, like 1 ether (`1000000000000000000`)

 Tutorial:
 ------